Air Fryer Polska Kielbasa Recipe (Fast, Flavorful & Foolproof)

 5. Flip & Continue Cooking

-Turn or shake the kielbasa halfway through the cooking process around the 3-4 minute mark to ensure even crisping on all sides.
+Flip or shake the kielbasa halfway through (around the 3-4 minute mark).

-Expert Tip: This simple step prevents one-sided browning and helps create that signature snap.
+This simple step ensures all sides brown evenly and helps develop that signature texture.

 6. Check for Doneness

-Continue cooking for another 4-7 minutes depending on your desired crispiness and the air fryer model.
+Continue cooking for another 4–7 minutes, depending on your preferred level of crispiness and your air fryer’s power.

 7. Internal Temperature for Safety

-If cooking fresh or uncooked kielbasa ensure it reaches an internal temperature of 160°F (71°C).
+If you’re cooking fresh or uncooked kielbasa, make sure it reaches an internal temperature of 160°F (71°C).

 An instant read thermometer inserted into a kielbasa slice displaying 160°F Air Fryer Reviews